HomeSite Map

 American Releases

 "I Don't Want To Spoil The Party" was one of six songs that Capitol Records had left over from the British "Beatles For Sale" album that didn't get released on the "Beatles '65" album on December 15th, 1964.
 Capitol was intending to release it on their next American album, but also decided to release it as the b-side of their February 15th, 1965 single "Eight Days A Week."
-While the a-side became their seventh US #1 single, "I Don't Want To Spoil The Party" became their sixth b-side to also hit the American Top 40, peaking at a respectable #39.
+While the a-side became their seventh US #1 single, "I Don't Want To Spoil The Party" became their sixth b-side to also hit the Billboard Top 40, peaking at a respectable #39.

 The song was also featured on their next American album as planned.
 "Beatles VI" was released on June 14th, 1965 and kept Beatles fans at bay until their second movie and soundtrack album "Help!" was released in August of that year.
 Well over a million US fans bought the "Beatles VI" album, which spent six weeks in the #1 spot on the Billboard album chart.
 This album was then released on compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on one CD.